Fukaya categories of blowups: Proof of the main theorem

-In this section we examine the open-closed maps on the collections of branes in the blowup constructed above.
-Let $\cL$ be a collection of Lagrangian branes in $X$ disjoint from $p$ and pairwise cleanly intersecting.
-Let $\ti{\cL}$ denote the union of the images of $\cL$ in $\ti{X}$ and the branes supported on the Clifford torus near the exception locus.
-Denote by
+In this section, we examine the open-closed maps on the collections of branes in the blowup constructed above.
+For this, we need to specify a Morse function that facilitates the calculation.
+Let $(z_1, \ldots, z_n)$ be the Darboux coordinates in the neighborhood $U$ of $p$ used for constructing the blowup.
+Inside the exceptional divisor $\tilde Z \subset \tilde X$ we specify the following cycles